A simple update to create a pretty Spring porch for our mobile home.

-Our mobile home has seen several changes to the front of the home in the five years that we have lived here.
-I am quite sure it will be getting a large front porch in the near future but for this season I used what I had, what I found, and a few new annual plants to create a welcoming feel to our mobile home front porch for Spring.
+I am quite sure it will be getting a large front porch in the near future but for this season I used what I had, and what I found.
+I purchased a few new annual plants to create a welcoming feel to our mobile home front porch for Spring.

 Mobile Home Spring Front Porch